MichaelBoitmann/michaelboitmann_portfolio/Readme.md

 * <strong>TailwindCSS</strong> - a popular utility-first CSS styling framework
 * <strong>Framer Motion</strong> - the most popular library used to bring your React website to life with animations You'll also learn how to:
 * <strong>Render.com</strong> - free site where this project was deployed.
 This is a unified cloud to build and run all your apps and webistes.
+* <strong>EmailJS</strong> -  helps to send emails using client-side technologies only and no server is required.
 * Loaded, created and customized stunning 3D models and geometries with various lights, as well as understand the 3D world with a camera and positioning of an object in space.
 * Code are reusable and scalable using Higher Order Components (HOCs) and other industry-standard best practices
 * Implemented sending emails through a form on the website